-These "regular people" seemed to clash with runk people" last season, and the main activton the show was bar-hopping.
-This season ere's a lot more diversity, as Attell does things to paint-ball in Atlanta, nude karaoke in cizona and (brace yourself) artificially insemiting a cow in Boise, Idaho.
+"Insomniac" premiered last fall and, despite late time slot, was one of the biggest hits that runk people" last season, and the main activon the show was bar-hopping.
+This season ere's a lot more diversity, as Attell does things e paint-ball in Atlanta, nude karaoke in rizona and (brace yourself) artificially insemisting a cow in Boise, Idaho.

-With all of these happenings, it's sometimes and to believe that the entire show is improvitional.
+With all of these happenings, it's sometimes and to believe that the entire show is improvi-

-"We have people that call ahead to places and t permission to shoot," he noted, "but everying else just happens.
-It's really slow somenes... we even show when I mess up so other tople have to suffer like I did."
+We have people that call ahead to places and t permission to shoot," he noted, "but every ing else just happens.
+It's really slow somenes ... we even show when I mess up so other ople have to suffer like I did

 The show can also be happy being where it is cause it can be seen the way it's meant to be en (after some slight censoring).
-By slight cenring, we mean a lot of bleeping over words, it that's no big deal because "you can still hear e word behind the bleep."
+By slight cenring, we mean a lot of bleeping over words. it that's no big deal because "you can still hear e word behind the bleep.